2017 Kia SoulEnlarge Photo

-The Kia Soul and Honda Civic are both boxy small cars with remarkable interior space.
+The Kia Soul and Honda Fit are both boxy small cars with remarkable interior space.
 The Soul is a style-first urban warrior whose attraction lies in its practicality and cheeky character.
 The smaller Fit sits at the top of the economy car segment, with a supremely flexible interior and combined EPA fuel-efficiency rating of 36 mpg.

 Even small passenger cars are now giving way to miniature crossover SUVs, but which of these two practical small cars suits you best?